wprender/cloudbreak-docs/docs/azure/access_setup.md

 If you do not have an **Active Directory (AD)** user then you have to configure it before deploying a cluster with
 Cloudbreak:

+> Why you need this?
+Read more [here](https://azure.microsoft.com/en-us/services/active-directory/)

  - Go to `manage.windowsazure.com` > `Active Directory`
  - Select one of your AD where you would like to create the new user
  - You can configure your AD users on `Your active directory` > `Users` menu